vfxwiki/matchGradeCat/README.md

 **Match the grade of different plates using Nuke's copyCat, and export the colour match with the CDL node**

-Images need to be in linear / ACEScg between 2 qnd 4k.
+Images need to be in linear / ACEScg between 2 and 4k.

 The models/checkpoints are limited to the variation of the fottage trained (I did't have much on-set examples), and have been trainned mostly on ARRI ALEXA images.
 To keep predictions as accurate and generalized the range of CDL values is limited.
 You can however re-train the checkpoint model on your own image set